BChan26/u5_redux_actions_types/README.md

 })
 ```

-Our action returns an object with the type of action we are performing and a payload being the item we want to add or use to update our state.
+Our Action returns an object with the type of action we are performing and a Payload being the item we want to add or use to update our state.

 ## Building Actions For Our Todo List

 Let's start by creating a `types.js` file in our `store` directory.

-Next create an `actions` folder inside of the `store` directory.
+Next, create an `actions` folder inside of the `store` directory.
-In the `actions` folder create a new file called `TodoActions.js`.
+In the `actions` folder, create a new file called `TodoActions.js`.
 This file will hold all of the actions to handle our `todoState`.

 Add the following function to `TodoActions.js`: